Laysan albatross: Reproduction

 Laysan albatrosses are colonial, nesting on scattered small islands and atolls, often in huge numbers, and building different styles of nests depending on the surroundings, ranging from simple scoops in the sand to nests using vegetation.
 They have a protracted breeding cycle, and breed annually, although some birds skip years.
+On Hawaiian Islands, breeding season typically lasts from November to July.
 Juvenile birds return to the colony three years after fledging, but do not mate for the first time until seven or eight years old.
 During these four or five years, they form pair bonds with a mate that they will keep for life.
 Courtship entails especially elaborate 'dances' that have up to 25 ritualized movements.

 Occasionally, the birds form same-sex pairs consisting of two females.
 This has been observed in the colony on the Hawaiian island Oahu, where the sex ratio of male to female is 2 to 3 and 31% of all pairs are between females.
 Paired females can successfully breed when their eggs are fertilized by males.
 This phenomenon has been useful to conservation efforts in the Hawaiian Islands, where researchers have successfully swapped unfertilized eggs from female-female pairs with fertile eggs translocated from pairs nesting on military airfields and in other unsafe nesting areas.
 The female-female pairs then hatch and raise the foster chicks.

 The single egg is buff-white and may have spots.
 Both birds incubate the egg; the male does so first.
 Incubation takes about 65 days, and is followed by several weeks of brooding, after which both parents are out at sea to provide for the growing chick.
 The chick takes about 160 days to fledge.
 This time investment by the parents may explain the long courtship; both parents want to be sure the other is serious.
 The chicks are fed regurgitated meals of very rich "stomach oil" and partially digested squid and fish by the parents.

 The Laysan albatross and the black-footed albatross have been known to hybridize.
 Like all albatrosses, the Laysan albatross is known to be a long-living bird.
 The oldest known live bird, a female named Wisdom, was at least 70 years old as of 2021.
-In 2014 she hatched a healthy chick which is believed to be her 36th.
+In 2014, she hatched a healthy chick which is believed to be her 36th.
 The longest lifespan confirmed for a wild seabird was for a breeding male found to have been banded 53 years previously.
 Other albatross are thought to match or maybe even exceed this record, but few confirmations of very old albatrosses exist.